100km for 100 Kids

 By the time we arrived at our breakfast destination, the inspiration to invite 100 people to walk 10km for days 10 days and raise $100,000 for 100 kids was born.

-On Friday 26th April 2019, the first 100km for 100 Kids fundraising event will come to life and we invite you to join us.
-Please click on the REGISTER NOW button below to take part and lend your support.
+On Friday 1st May 2020, 100km for 100 Kids fundraising event will come to life and we invite you to join us.
+Please click on the REGISTER NOW button below to take part in changing a child’s future today.

 HOW IT WORKS